vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     2) <b>singleTask</b> : A new task will be created and activity will be created at the root of this new task whenever we use launch mode as singleTask.
 However, if there is already a separate task with same instance, the system will call that activity's onNewIntent() method to route the intent.
 There can only be one instance of activity existing at a time.
     <br/>Eg: If our activity stack is A->B->C and if we launch D using singleTask, it will be A->B->C->[D].
 Here braces represents the stack in separate stack.
 If we call E using standard mode, then it will be A->B->C->[D->E].<br/>
     If we have A->B->C and if we call B again using singleTask launch Mode, the stack will now be A->B with B in a separate task.
 Activity C will be destroyed.
+If A->B are in one task and C->D are in another task,

     1) <b>singleInstance</b> : the activity will be created in a new task, and that task will contain only that activity.
 Also only one instance of that activity will be available for all the tasks.
     <br/>Eg: if the Activity stack is A->B and now we launched C using singleInstance Launch Mode, the new stack will be A->B->[C].
 Now if we launch D from activity B, Then new stack will be A->B->D [C].
 If we call C again, onNewIntent() of C will be called and new stack will be A->B->D->[C].